dangrasso/oda-crawler/README.md

 - replacing blocking code with asynchronous calls (e.g. for http requests)

 ### Error Handling
-There is very basic error handling in place.
-We could add retries for http errors, backoff in case of Rate-limit errors.
+There is only basic error handling in place.
+I added retries with a fixed backoff in case of throttling, but the product parsing part still crashes too easily.

+Example/Fun-fact: https://oda.com/no/products/6250-toro-nellik-malt/ has no categories

+### Static Parsing
+This tool performs static parsing (no js is executed).
+This trades flexibility for simplicity and performance.
+In order to parse online stores with client heavy front-ends, we may want to add a custom Parser implementation using something like Selenium or Puppeteer to reproduce a full browser environment.

 ### Testing
 There are no automated tests, but the code should be easily testable.
 One example is the ability to inject the state in the Crawler class.
 Another is the isolation of the page fetching logic in a function that could be mocked.

-### Static Parsing
-This tool performs static parsing (no js is executed).
-This trades simplicity and performance for flexibility.
-In order to parse online stores with client heavy front-ends, we may want to add a custom Parser implementation using something like Selenium or Puppeteer to reproduce a full browser environment.

 ### Politeness
 The delay between requests is currently hardcoded, as well as an exclusion list on some paths.
 We could automate scanning Robots.txt and adhering to the policies it describes.
-On top of that we could tune the request rate based on the avg response latency, or .
+On top of that we could tune the request rate based on the avg response latency, or increase in case of throttling.

 ## Other Ideas

-### Save / Resume feature
-The state (frontier/visited/collected trio) could be saved to disk and loaded.
-This would allow different runs to build on each other's progress.
-I started adding the saving part, but skipped the loading one.

 ### Configurability
 A configuration could be stored in a (e.g. json) file and loaded on startup.
 This could include: